 8 – 2016 Cavaliers

 to be fair, this was one of the best teams in the East and everyone knew it because of Lebron’s presence.
 But they still had an uphill battle.
-After sweeping the Pistons and Hawks, they won in 6 games versus the Derozan/Lowry Raptors and then against all odds beat the 73 win Warriors with the UNANIMOUS MVP Curry, Klay, Draymond and Iggy which had demolished other teams the whole season, coming from 3–1 down.
+After sweeping the Pistons and a 60 win Hawks team, they won in 6 games versus the Derozan/Lowry Raptors and then against all odds beat the 73 win Warriors with the UNANIMOUS MVP Curry, Klay, Draymond and Iggy which had demolished other teams the whole season, coming from 3–1 down.
 That was one of the most impressive comebacks I had ever seen.

 9 – 1975 Warriors